simon-v/bchinfo.org/_alerts/2015-07-04-spv-mining.md

 All software that assumes blocks are valid (because invalid blocks cost miners money) is at risk of showing transactions as confirmed when they really aren't.
-This particularly affects lightweight (SPV) wallets and software such as old versions of Bitcoin Core which have been downgraded to SPV-level security by the new BIP66 consensus rules.
+This particularly affects lightweight (SPV) wallets and software such as old versions of Bitcoin Cash Node which have been downgraded to SPV-level security by the new BIP66 consensus rules.